Learning Activities:

-Four synchronous sideby sessions with peers (One 20 minute session ~every 2 weeks)
+Four synchronous sideby sessions with peers (20 minutes each)

-Completion of required tasks in between sessions, including:
+Completion of required learning activities in between sessions, including:

-An Experiential Learning Task of your choice - applying learning in practice
+Two experiential learning challenges of your choice - applying ideas in practice

-Four shared posts within sideby of your Small Wins
+Five shared posts within sideby of your small wins

 -